Music Lessons for All Ages

 Parent involvement is another hallmark of Suzuki’s approach.
 The idea is for the parent to be the “home coach.”
 The parent takes notes at the lessons, and records them if desired, and then assists the home practice.
 Your teacher will help you a great deal with this.

-The Pre-Twinkle violin and guitar classes meet once a week and are for 3- and 4-year-olds.
+The Pre-Twinkle violin classes meet once a week and are for 3- and 4-year-olds.

 Learn more about the Suzuki method on the Suzuki Association of the Americas webpage